-How to Install SQLite 3 on Debian 12/11/10
+How to Install SQLite 3 on Debian 12, 11 or 10

-SQLite 3 Distinct Features on Debian:
+Key Features of SQLite 3 on Debian:

-SQLite 3 Installation Choices on Debian:
+Installation Methods for SQLite 3 on Debian:

-Section 1: Install SQLite 3 via Debian’s APT Repository
+Method 1: Install SQLite 3 via APT

 Before any installation, ensuring that your Debian system is current with all its pre-existing packages is critical.
 Updating your system helps maintain the latest features and mitigates potential security vulnerabilities tied to outdated packages.
 The command below consolidates the process of updating and upgrading your Debian system: